jogleasonjr/dainty-vs/readme.md

 | `"chromaStart"` | Adjust start of blue grays scale chroma                      |
 | `"chromaEnd"`   | Adjust start of blue grays scale chroma                      |

 There is currently no minimum or maximum values set.
-For Dainty Dark somewhere between -5 to 5 should work.
+For the dark variant of Dainty somewhere between -5 to 5 should work.

 ## Presets